UK tenant’s rights

 - They cannot offer you money to vacate the premises

 - They’re also not allowed to harass you to make you leave by, for example, changing the locks shouting abuse, playing loud music etc

-Your landlord can only evict you if you have broken your tenancy agreement somehow, for example, by not paying your rent.
+Since the government banned section 21 ‘no-fault’ evictions, your landlord can only evict you if you have broken your tenancy agreement somehow, for example, by not paying your rent and building up rent arrears.
 You can check whether they have the right to evict you on the Shelter eviction checker.
 We also have more information in our article on being evicted.